-For your most artistic, design-savvy friend, and bonus if they’re a feminist—Marina e Susanna Sent is run by a Murano-born sister duo who defy the typically male tradition of Venice glassmaking and blowing.
+This is the perfect gift for your most artistic, design-savvy friend.
+Marina e Susanna Sent is run by a Murano-born sister duo who defy the typically male tradition of Venice glassmaking and blowing.
 The statement jewelry creations here are almost too beautiful to wear, like the soap bubble necklaces and wearable waterfalls.
-You can also find glass-infused plates, interwoven glass lampshades, and colorful vases, perfect for unique home decor.
+You can also find glass-infused plates, interwoven glass lampshades, and colorful vases perfect for unique home decor.

-The only surviving spice merchant on a street once named for them, Drogheria Mascari is the place to find something special for your friend who’s a fabulous home cook.
-In addition to hundreds of high-quality spices, you can find numerous truffles, tea, dried mushrooms, and balsamic vinegar, available by the gram or liter, plus unusual jams and candy.
+The only surviving spice merchant on a street once named for them, Drogheria Mascari is the place to find something special for your foodie friends.
+In addition to hundreds of high-quality spices, you can find numerous truffles, tea, dried mushrooms, olive oil, Prosecco, liqueurs (e.g., grappa), jams, candy, and balsamic vinegar available by the gram or liter.

 This is Italy’s best kept secret: Vino Sfuso—bulk wine poured from a pump.
-Peruse the selection of reasonably priced offerings from nearby producers, grab a bottle, then hand it to the shopkeeper and he’ll take care of the rest.
+Peruse the selection of reasonably priced offerings from nearby producers (all of which are sulfate and preservative-free), grab a bottle, then hand it to the shopkeeper and he’ll take care of the rest.
 Be the hit at your next house party when you bring a giant bottle of artisanal Venetian wine to share.

-Your bookish, Moleskine carrying friend will appreciate exquisite paper products from this local letterpress workshop run by modest artisan Gianni Basso, who’s made items for Susan Sontag, Hugh Grant, Gale Greene, and the like.
+Your bookish, Moleskine-carrying, bookbinding friend will appreciate exquisite paper products from this local letterpress workshop run by modest artisan Gianni Basso, who’s made items for Susan Sontag, Hugh Grant, Gale Greene, and the like.
 Purchase them a set of personalized cards, which Basso makes with antique letterpresses and hand-carved wood printing blocks using time-honored techniques learned from Armenian monks.